-CLEVELAND – The Greater Cleveland Regional Transit Authority (RTA) is the recipient of the 2017 Bus Safety & Security Excellence Award presented today at the American Public Transportation Association (APTA) annual Bus & Paratransit Conference in Reno, NV.
+CLEVELAND – The Greater Cleveland Regional Transit Authority (RTA) has received the Bus Safety & Security Excellence Award, presented today at the American Public Transportation Association (APTA) annual Bus & Paratransit Conference in Reno, NV.

 In the category of bus systems with 20 million or more passenger trips annually, RTA received the Certificate of Merit for Safety for creating and implementing one of the top safety and security programs in North America.